-West African countries would be expected to be on alert over recent rising cases of Monkeypox.
+West African countries would be expected to be on alert over recent rising cases of the virus transmitted to humans from animals called Monkeypox.

 Monkeypox, as defined by World Health Organisation, is a rare disease that is commonly prevalent in remote parts of Central and West Africa, near tropical rainforests.

 The viral disease was named monkeypox because it was first detected in a monkey.
 Research shows that it can also be found in humans and all bush animals such as rats, squirrels, and antelopes.

 The disease is a member of the Orthopoxviral genus in the family Poxviridae.
 It was first identified in the State Serum Institute in Copenhagen, Denmark, in 1958 during an investigation into a pox-like disease among monkeys.